top of page

 For instance, a Brisbane-based hire company used invoice financing to access funds tied up in unpaid invoices.
 This helped them make payments on time and avoid costly overdraft fees.

-Ho to manage business cashflow Without a Full-Time CFO
+How to Manage Business Cash Flow Without a Full-Time CFO

 Many businesses cannot afford a full-time CFO but still need strong cash flow management.
 The good news is that these practical steps can be implemented by business owners or finance staff with basic training and tools.